Atypical Moles & Your Skin

 Images: What to watch for

 Please note: Since not all atypical moles have the same appearance, these photos serve as a general reference for what they can look like.
-If you develop a spot that raises suspicion, schedule an appointment with your dermatologist.
+If you see something new, changing or unusual on your skin, schedule an appointment with your dermatologist.

 What causes atypical moles?